 This is why it's important to do your research before buying tradelines so you can rest easy knowing you're making a good investment.

 Buying a tradeline offers a number of benefits.
 Here are five pros of purchasing a tradeline.

 1. Improve your odds of getting approved for a loan

 If you want to buy a home or a new car, the first thing potential creditors will do is pull your credit report.
 When your score is low, you might find it impossible to get approved for a loan.

-By purchasing tradelines, you can raise your score enough to qualify for a loan.
+By purchasing tradelines, you can add to your credit history enough to qualify for a loan.
 This can make it possible for you to buy your first home or get the upgraded car you need.

 2. Score a lower interest rate

 When you're taking out a large loan, such as a mortgage, you want your interest rate to be as low as possible.
 If your credit score is poor, however, you can expect to pay a much higher rate.

 Adding a tradeline to your credit report can potentially help boost your credit history enough to qualify for a more favorable interest rate.
 This can save you thousands of dollars or more over the life of your loan.